maddy6/temp/README.md

+Yes, percentile-based threshold selection is an effective technique for fraud detection, especially when you need to define dynamic thresholds based on data distribution rather than static values.
+It helps adjust thresholds automatically, reflecting real-time trends in transaction data, and is particularly useful in cases where fraud patterns are seasonal or volatile.
+Below is a detailed explanation of why and how to use percentile-based thresholds for fraud detection.

+---

+Why Use Percentile-Based Threshold Selection?

+1. Adaptive to Data Distribution:

+In fraud detection, transaction amounts, frequency, or velocity of transactions often follow non-normal distributions.
+A static threshold may fail to capture fraudulent behavior across different contexts (e.g., peak vs. off-peak shopping seasons).

+Percentile-based thresholds ensure that the rules adapt to current data trends.
+For example, a threshold at the 95th percentile will flag only the most extreme cases in a given dataset.

+2. Handles Data Skewness and Outliers:

+In fraud detection, data often contains long tails (a few very large transactions) and outliers.
+Using percentiles instead of fixed values helps reduce the impact of these outliers.

+3. Dynamic Adjustment:

+Percentile-based thresholds can be recomputed periodically (e.g., daily or weekly) based on the latest data, ensuring that the rules adapt to evolving patterns and trends.

+4. Scalable for Different Use Cases:

+This technique can be applied to various KPIs, such as transaction amount, frequency, velocity, or location-based scores.

+5. Maintains Customer Experience:

+By setting thresholds dynamically at percentiles (e.g., 90th or 95th percentile), the system avoids blocking too many legitimate transactions, which improves customer satisfaction.

+---

+How to Use Percentile-Based Thresholds in Fraud Detection

+Step 1: Identify the Variable for Thresholding

+Choose the variables where percentile-based thresholds are appropriate.
+Some examples:

+Transaction amount: Large transactions may indicate potential fraud.

+Frequency of transactions: A sudden spike in transactions could indicate account takeover.

+Time between transactions (velocity): Very short intervals between transactions might indicate suspicious activity.

+Risk scores: If using machine learning models, you can threshold based on model scores.

+---

+Step 2: Compute the Desired Percentile

+For each variable, you need to determine the appropriate percentile that defines the threshold.
+Common percentiles used are:

+90th percentile: Flags the top 10% of transactions.

+95th percentile: More conservative, flags the top 5%.

+99th percentile: Very strict, flags only the most extreme 1%.

+The choice of percentile depends on the business’s tolerance for risk and the cost of false positives vs. false negatives.

+Mathematical Definition of Percentile:
+The p-th percentile of a dataset with  values is the value below which  of the data lies.
+For a sorted dataset , the p-th percentile  is:

+P_p = X_{\lceil p \times n \rceil}

+---

+Step 3: Implement Percentile-Based Threshold

+Below are some common examples of how to compute and apply the thresholds.

+1. Transaction Amount Threshold Example:

+Collect transaction amounts over the past 7 days (or a relevant time window).

+Compute the 95th percentile of the transaction amounts.

+Set a threshold:
+If transaction amount > 95th percentile, flag as suspicious.

+2. Frequency of Transactions Example:

+Collect the number of transactions per customer in the past 24 hours.

+Compute the 90th percentile of transaction frequency.

+Set a threshold:
+If a customer makes more transactions than the 90th percentile, flag for review.

+3. Risk Score Threshold Example (if using machine learning models):

+Store model predictions (fraud scores) for recent transactions.

+Use the 99th percentile of these scores as the threshold.

+Set a rule:
+If predicted fraud score > 99th percentile, decline the transaction.

+---

+Step 4: Automate the Process with Data Pipelines

+1. Collect data: Use a data pipeline (e.g., Kafka, Apache Spark) to stream incoming transactions.

+2. Compute percentiles dynamically: Set up a sliding window (e.g., last 7 days) to recompute percentiles regularly.

+3. Apply rules automatically: As each transaction is processed, compare it against the percentile-based threshold and decide whether to approve, flag, or decline.

+4. Feedback loop: Use feedback from false positives and negatives to adjust the percentile thresholds over time.

+---

+Step 5: Evaluate the Performance of Percentile-Based Thresholds

+To determine if your chosen percentile threshold is optimal, you can measure:

+Precision: How many flagged transactions were truly fraudulent?

+Recall: How many actual fraudulent transactions were caught?

+False positive rate (FPR): How many legitimate transactions were flagged as fraud?

+Customer experience metrics: Measure the customer churn rate or complaints due to false positives.

+Tip: You can also use A/B testing to compare the performance of percentile-based thresholds against static thresholds or other ML-driven thresholds.

+---

+Advantages of Percentile-Based Threshold Selection

+1. Adaptive to Changes: Thresholds update based on the latest data, making them more robust to seasonal trends and emerging fraud patterns.

+2. Reduces False Positives: Helps avoid blocking legitimate transactions by dynamically adjusting based on the data’s natural distribution.

+3. Simplicity: Easier to understand and implement compared to complex ML models.

+4. Real-Time Capabilities: Works well with streaming data pipelines for real-time fraud detection.

+5. Applicable Across Variables: Can be used for transaction amounts, frequency, velocity, or model scores.

+---

+Limitations

+1. Requires Historical Data: To compute meaningful percentiles, a large and recent dataset is needed.

+2. Sensitive to Window Size: If the data window is too small, the threshold may fluctuate too much, leading to instability.

+3. Not Always Optimal: Percentile-based thresholds are based on past data, so they might not always generalize well to new fraud patterns.
+You might need machine learning models to complement them.

+4. Doesn’t Consider Business Objectives Directly: Percentiles don’t inherently account for the cost of false positives vs. false negatives, so combining them with cost-sensitive ML models can yield better results.

+---

+Conclusion

+Percentile-based threshold selection is a powerful and straightforward way to set dynamic thresholds that adjust based on real-time data distribution.
+It is particularly useful for fraud detection systems that need to respond quickly to changing patterns and reduce false positives without compromising security.
+However, to achieve the best results, it’s often beneficial to combine percentile-based thresholds with machine learning models and periodic threshold optimization techniques (e.g., Grid Search or Bayesian Optimization).
+This ensures a well-rounded approach that balances fraud detection, operational cost, and customer experience.

 Here’s a conceptual breakdown of a rule engine-based framework for BFSI use cases, focusing on ML-based rule creation and optimization: